faasm/faasm/docs/python.md

 We build Python using [pyodide](https://github.com/iodide-project/pyodide) which is included as a submodule.

-The first pyodide build takes a very long time and can be run with their Docker set-up as described in the README.
+The first pyodide build takes a while.
+To set things up you can do the following:

-To run locally you need to do the following

 ```
 git submodule update
+export EMCC_WASM_BACKEND=1
 cd pyodide/emsdk
 make
 cd ../cpython